-There are plenty of creatures that love to feed on tomato plants just as much as we humans do.
+There are plenty of pests that like to eat tomato plants just as much as we humans do.

 You can tell these worms apart by their appearance and the ways in which they attack the tomato plant.

 While we think of them as worms, these are actually young caterpillars and are in the larval stage of the moths they turn into.
 Some of them blend in quite well, making it difficult to find them on your plants.

 If you notice big, green, juicy-looking worms on your tomato plants 🤢 you probably have a tomato hornworm problem.
 These suckers can get up to 5 inches long, that’s like the length of a dollar bill!

 Hornworms are not actually “worms”, they are caterpillars that eventually turn into moths.
 And, if you live in the southern US, they might actually be tobacco hornworms.

 There are a few different ways you can get rid of tomato worms.
 The options below are the most “natural” ways I know of.

 While there are more options that involve chemicals and chemical-based sprays, I don’t want that soaking into my tomato plants and me eventually eating that.